ceu-lang/ceu/docs/requests.md

 ### Abortion

-Céu provides structured abortion primitives, such as the `par/or`, which aborts active blocks of code safely, avoiding resource leaks.
+The `par/or` construct of Céu aborts active blocks of code safely, avoiding resource leaks.
 Now, consider a modified *Echo* client-server that sends a single message and terminates after *5s*: